PatternCode/GlassBoost/README.md

     ```

 3. Run the code:
-    - The main analysis script is `script1.py`.
-To run it, use the following command:
-    ```bash
-    python script1.py
-    ```

-4. (Optional) If you're using Jupyter Notebooks, you can open the notebooks in JupyterLab or Jupyter Notebook:
+    - The main analysis script is `main.ipynb`. which contain all the analysis within the paper. there enogh comments and text available in the notebook that make it very easy for users to understand and run.
+You can open the notebooks in JupyterLab or Jupyter Notebook:
     ```bash
     jupyter notebook
     ```